[rohd pik-uhl] noun, verb

 By that time, we had re-adopted a beagle that my first wife and I had owned years ago.
 The beagle, named Mia, was still living with her, and she didn’t want the dog anymore.
 So, I took her.
 Now with an old dog, we couldn’t continued Road Pickling on motorcycles.
 So, the idea came for buying a toy hauler and pickup truck and continuing our road lifestyle that way.

-The money for the RV and new pickup truck came because of the hard work we had done the past few years running Too Much Tina.
+The money for the RV and new pickup truck came because of the hard work we had done the past few years running our digital marketing business.
 Sash had made so many connections across the country, as well as in San Diego.
 I was busting my butt building websites for these clients.

 Road Pickle Gets Back on the Road